 LPN to RN Transitions, 5th Edition

-LPN to RN Transitions, 5th Edition makes it easy for you to advance in your nursing career with all of the essential information you need to pursue your RN degree and practice as a registered nurse.
+LPN to RN Transitions, 5th Edition makes it easy for students to advance in their nursing career with all of the essential information they need to pursue their RN degree and practice as registered nurses.
 This new edition includes practical information on role transition, cultural competency, delegation, interprofessional collaboration, professional writing, and more.
-Plus, newly revised and updated chapters provide the latest information for one complete, indispensable resource to help you succeed in everything from the classroom to clinical practice!
+Plus, newly revised and updated chapters provide the latest information for one complete, indispensable resource to help students succeed in everything from the classroom to clinical practice!

 - Clear, succinct coverage helps you understand the issues that an RN must address for a successful practice.

 - Respect for the accomplishments of the LPN is emphasized throughout the text.

 - Engaging design and thoughtful exercises keep you focused on key concepts and learning objectives.